b-k/Noras_book_group/pinker-blank_slate.md

 To this point the terms embody cartoon concepts, if only because they're being written about by people who predate almost all of modern science.

+## 2. Silly putty
+First part discusses the advent in the early 1900s of stimulus-response experiments that showed just how malleable certain behaviors can be.
+He then presents a series of commentators who say things about how so much is explained by stimulus-response.

+Second part talks culture, which is the source of so many stimuli.
+He puts forth a page of authors of scientific and fictional works, mostly from the 1930s to 1970s, talking about how our personalities are determined by cultural context.